fowled/mango/.github/README.md

 # Mango
-Mango is a Discord bot made in JavaScript that will help you manage your server very easily.
-It has a lot of commands...
+Mango is a **verified Discord bot** made in JavaScript that will help you manage your server very easily.
+It has a lot of commands, listed below.

 ## Table of contents
 - [Intro](#Introduction)